AdamMudrak/budgetapp/README.md

 Building Moneta BudgetApp presented some interesting challenges:
 - **Security Implementation:** Managing JWT-based authentication for access, refresh, and action tokens required deep integration with Spring Security.
 Since I had only worked with access tokens before, implementing refresh and action tokens was a new challenge that demanded thorough research and deep learning.
 - **Telegram Bot Authentication:** Configuring the Telegram bot to work seamlessly with our authentication system required careful API handling.
 As I was unfamiliar with the Telegram API, I had to explore its documentation extensively to ensure a secure and efficient integration.
-- **Email Handling with SendGrid:** Setting up email-based password recovery and support requests while ensuring security and reliability.
-Working with the SendGrid API and Spring Email for the first time required an in-depth study of their capabilities to implement a robust and secure email system.
+- **Email Handling with Resend:** Setting up email-based password recovery and support requests while ensuring security and reliability.
+Working with the Resend API and Spring Email for the first time required an in-depth study of their capabilities to implement a robust and secure email system.

 Despite these challenges, overcoming them made the journey incredibly rewarding!